bigbinary/wheel/README.md

 ## Local Development Setup

-Clone this repo by running `git clone https://github.com/bigbinary/wheel.git`.
+First clone this repo.

-Install the [Node.js](https://nodejs.org) version `v16.5` which we have specified inside the `.node-version` file.
+Then install the [Node.js](https://nodejs.org) version `v16.5` which we have specified inside the `.node-version` file of this repo.

 ```bash
 nvm install
 ```

-Make sure that [yarn](https://yarnpkg.com) is installed with it as well.
+Make sure that [yarn](https://yarnpkg.com) is installed with it as well in your system.

+After `yarn` is installed, install the Node.js and Rails dependencies and also seed the database, by running:

 ```bash
 ./bin/setup